Cross country running

 Cross country running is a sport in which teams and individuals run a race on open-air courses over natural terrain such as dirt or grass.
 The course, typically 3–12 km long, may include surfaces of grass and earth, pass through woodlands and open country, and include hills, flat ground and sometimes gravel road and minor obstacles.
 It is both an individual and a team sport; runners are judged on individual times and teams by a points-scoring method.
 Both men and women of all ages compete in cross country, which usually takes place during autumn and winter, and can include weather conditions of rain, sleet, snow or hail, and a wide range of temperatures.
+Cross country running teams often have the word Harriers in their names.

 Cross country running is one of the disciplines under the umbrella sport of athletics and is a natural-terrain version of long-distance track and road running.
 Although open-air running competitions are prehistoric, the rules and traditions of cross country racing emerged in Britain.
 The English championship became the first national competition in 1876, and the International Cross Country Championships was held for the first time in 1903.
 Since 1973, the foremost elite competition has been the World Athletics Cross Country Championships.

+The highest level circuit of professional cross country competition is the World Athletics Cross Country Tour Gold level, administered by World Athletics since 2021.